A team of 6 backpackers set out to hike the length of the Grand Canyon.

 The color black is known (of course) for absorbing heat.
 This could work in your favor (helping to dry out the pack) or against you (warming the pack’s contents).
 Most users state that the color actually has no overall effect on temperature, and as an owner of a Hyperlite Daybreak day pack, I’d tend to agree.

 Regarding aesthetics, there’s a little more to it than which color you think is more fashionable.
 The white fabric is quick to show stains… but most backpackers don’t seem to mind.
+In many ways, a battered old Hyperlite evokes a sense of pride.
+More stains equals more miles.

 The black version is generally 2 ounces heavier than the white.